Code-Institute-Submissions/David-Angel-M-PP3-hangman_FebResub/README.md

 ## UNSOLVED BUGS AND ERRORS

-* I encounter 3 warning errors in run.py
-* I encounter 6 blue (i) in run.py
+* I encounter 8 blue (i) in run.py

 ## FUNCTIONALITY

-The game has been tested, played and has responded correctly.
+* The game has been tested, played and has responded correctly.